pubnub/react-chat-components/lib/README.md

-3. Some of the functionalities you might want to enable on your keyset depending on the use-case include _Presence_, _Files_, _Storage & Playback_ (including correct Retention Period) and _Objects_ (be sure to select a geographical region corresponding to most users of your application).
-The moderated-chat sample _requires_ these features are set in order to work with the
+3. Some of the functionalities you might want to enable on your keyset depending on the use-case include _Presence_, _Files_, _Storage & Playback_ (including correct Retention Period) and _Objects_ (be sure to select a geographical region corresponding to most users of your application and to enable User, Channel and Membership Events).
+The moderated-chat sample _requires_ these features are set in order to work with the [moderation dashboard](https://github.com/pubnub/moderation-dashboard/blob/master/how-to-design-modertable-app.md).
-   [moderation dashboard](https://github.com/pubnub/moderation-dashboard/blob/master/how-to-design-modertable-app.md).

 ## Run Sample Apps